STMicro has no plans for M&A until growth revives: CEO

 ST has refrained from taking part in a global consolidation wave in the semiconductor industry over the past year that continues at a breathless pace.

-It's two biggest rivals in Europe, Infineon (IFXGn.DE) and NXP (NXPI.O), have both agreed deals.
-Germany's Infineon closed its biggest merger earlier this year, while Dutch chipmaker NXP is set to overtake ST as Europe's biggest chipmaker once it completes a deal to buy Freescale FSL.N.
+It's two biggest rivals in Europe, Infineon and NXP, have both agreed deals.
+Germany's Infineon closed its biggest merger earlier this year, while Dutch chipmaker NXP is set to overtake ST as Europe's biggest chipmaker once it completes a deal to buy Freescale.

 ST has postponed spelling out plans for its struggling digital products group until early next year, saying only that it had narrowed its options.